jackyzha0/jackyzha0.github.io/content/thoughts/language.md

 - Empiricism (nurture): everything comes from experience (learning)
 	- We know that human children who are not exposed to language early in their lives do not reach the same proficiency in adulthood
 ### Critical Period
 - Critical period hypothesis: language must be learned within a biologically determined window (comparable to birds and imprinting)
+### Definitions
+- Phonemes are sounds that can make a difference in meaning
+- Allophones are sounds that do not make a difference in meaning
+### Measuring sound discrimination
+- Children become bored or inattentive to the sounds (habituated).
+Children hear a new sound and their response is measured.
+- Prosody: includes learning about the intonation, stress, pitch of a language.